Memorial diamond: Production process

 Carbon can be obtained from cremated human or animal remains in a particulate or gaseous form.
 The carbon is then filtered using a conventional filtering technique.
 The carbon and other elements are then purified and graphitized, for example by a halogen purification technique.

 The percentage of carbon used that is extracted from the provided material varies by service provider, with some memorial diamonds containing as little as 3% carbon from the provided material, while at least one producer uses only carbon from the provided material.

-The diamonds are then produced using the carbon extracted using conventional diamond synthesis techniques.
-As of 2009, only high pressure, high temperature (HPHT) processes using belt and cubic presses were used for the production of memorial diamonds.

 Some memorial diamonds are graded by gemological laboratories, such as Gemological Institute of America (US) or Birmingham Assay Office (United Kingdom).